Buying real estate in Busan?

 Buying real estate is a significant investment.
 Don't rely solely on your intuition.
 Gather the right information to make the best decision.

-13) Smart home technology will drive sales in new residential developments
+13) Smart home technology will be a major selling feature in new residential projects

 In Busan, smart home technology is a major draw for new residential developments.